Minecart: Terminology

-Design and operation
+Shape and operation

 Minecarts range in size and usage, and are usually made of steel for hauling ore.
 Shaped like large, rectangular buckets, minecarts ride on metal tracks and were originally pushed or pulled by men and animals (supplemented later by rope-haulage systems).
 They were generally introduced in early modern time, replacing containers carried by men.
 Originally, they didn't run on a real "rail", where the wheels would have a rim to fit into the tracks, but with plain wheels on a wooden plank way, hold in track by a pin fitting into a guide groove, or by the underside of the cart itself which was lower than the wheels and fitted between the planks ("Hungarian system").

 As mines increased in size and output, the aforementioned methods became impractical because of the distances and quantities of material involved, so larger carts would be used, hauled by narrow gauge diesel and electric locomotives (in coal mining operations, where gas that is flammable would present a problem, the locomotives would be flameproof or battery powered).
 These were also used to pull trains transporting miners to the workfaces.

 Minecarts were very important in the history of technology because they evolved into railroad cars.
 See History of rail transport.

+Lorry or mine car

+An open railroad car (gondola) with a tipping trough, often found in mines.
+Known in the UK as a tippler or chaldron wagon and in the US as a mine car.

 In popular culture

 Minecarts have been depicted as a type of thrill ride; for instance Indiana Jones uses one in an escape scene in Indiana Jones and the Temple of Doom.

-Mine train roller coasters were inspired by minecarts.
+Mine train roller coasters are inspired by minecarts.

-Minecart levels, a term used for levels in which the player character takes a high-speed ride in a minecart, common level in video games, especially side-scrolling video games such as Donkey Kong Country.
-A minecart is also featured in Hoodwinked.
+Minecart levels, a term used for levels in which the player takes a high-speed ride in a minecart, are common in video games, especially side-scrolling video games such as Donkey Kong Country and Fantastic Dizzy.

+A minecart is also featured in two scenes of the 2005 animated film Hoodwinked!.

 Minecarts and tracks can be crafted by the player in Minecraft and used for transportation.
 They are also found in abandoned mineshafts that generate naturally as a part of the game's procedural generation.
+Minecarts in Stardew Valley are also used for transportation between the farm, mines and a few other destinations but are not available from the beginning and are unlocked by completing one part of the community center.

+In Sun Haven, a minecart is used for players to traverse between floors in the mines while other farm sims use lifts.

 In Great Britain, restored mine carts (known as "tubs") containing floral displays can commonly be seen on village greens and outside pubs in former coal mining areas such as Northumberland and County Durham.

 Like in Great Britain, old mine carts are common decorations in Germany, sometimes accompanied by old mining tools.
 Especially in the Ruhr Area those carts can be found in many front yards.